Why the client needed our help

 FWJ requested a meeting with the Chief Examiner of the Insolvency Service together with our client (prior to proceedings being issued), to explain the particular circumstances of the company’s failure and the mitigating factors in this case.
 Detailed preparation work was undertaken in advance of that meeting.

-Our negotiations resulted in the DTI deciding not to issue proceedings, thus saving our client the cost of a major business restructuring, together with the expense of a the directors disqualification proceedings, a section 17 application and the inevitable resignation by him from his banking interests.
+Our negotiations resulted in the Secretary of State deciding not to issue proceedings, thus saving our client the cost of a major business restructuring, together with the expense of a the directors disqualification proceedings, a section 17 application and the inevitable resignation by him from his banking interests.

-This was a highly unusual position for the DTI to adopt, particularly as the liquidated company allegedly owed over £2 million of Crown debt.
+This was a highly unusual position for the Insolvency Service to adopt, particularly as the liquidated company allegedly owed over £2 million of Crown debt.